|Bedfordale, WA, Australia|

 (projects i'm following)

-Posted by Jason Nicholls almost 11 years ago
+Posted by Jason Nicholls over 11 years ago

 A while back I dug a mini swale and spill way to catch the water when I flush out my rainwater pipes (at the lowest point before going into the rainwater tank).
 Through some observation I realised I 1) dug it too deep, 2) made the slopes on the lower side mound too steep.
 Not to worry, this was the whole point of doing this as a test - and regardless of those issues it functions well for it's primary purpose.

 This was always in preparation to build a much longer swale across the back of my property, about 50m in length crossing from one side to the other.
 I've dug a small section, about 4m wide (so plenty to go!) and have seeded, mulched, and will wait to see how it goes before continuing.

 |Type: Permaculture Design Certificate (PDC) course|

 |Location: Perth, WA|

 |Advanced Permaculture Teacher Training|

 |Type: Teacher Training|